-13. I have previously disclosed to the IFoA that I had a prior offence.
+13. I have previously disclosed to the Institute and Faculty of Actuaries that I had a prior offence.
 Do I need to record the details at each renewal of my practising certificate?

 No. It is sufficient to note on the application form "see previous declaration" to assist the Membership Team in processing your application efficiently.